 - Offering an environment to teach and guide you in how to evaluate, manage and follow patients in an outpatient setting

 - Guiding you to develop teaching skills by educating residents and medical students

 - Assisting you in amplifying research skills in both clinical and laboratory settings

 - Familiarizing you with tools and necessary programs to perform outcome research

 - Furnishing basic research experience integrated into clinical rotation

 After successfully completing the program, you receive a certification of completion in neurosurgical skull base oncology training from Mayo Clinic School of Graduate Medical Education.

 The Neurosurgical Skull Base Oncology Fellowship at Mayo Clinic in Rochester, Minnesota, officially began in 2016, however, trainees began working one-on-one with our neurosurgeons in 2014.
-We anticipate that one trainee will complete this program annually.
+We anticipate that one to two trainees will complete this program annually.